stla/hakyllsource/posts/conditionalLaw.md

 < \mu(F) + \epsilon.
 $$ Thus each set of family *(i)* contains a set of family *(iii)*. □

-The following proposition will be used in the last section.
+The following proposition will be used in [Probabilities on a Lusin space](ProhorovLusin.html).

 **Proposition.** *Assume $E$ is metric.
 Let $\mu\in\Pr(E)$ and $(\mu_n)$ be a sequence in $\Pr(E)$, such that $(\mu_n)$ converges to $\mu$.
 Then